 - Negotiable instruments e.g. cheques

 Under the ‘Electronic Signatures Act’, the RAN team was told about the different types of electronic signatures including a Printed Name, Email Addresses, Scanned Signatures, Digital signatures, which Mr. Birikujja likened to the pin numbers used for ATM.
 The third and final act under the 2011 Cyber Laws was the ‘Computer Misuse Act’.
-Under which, Mr. Birikujja informed the team that ‘Computers include all devices that can process, store and communicate data’.
-He therefore shared that this act also covered the use of mobile phones.
+Under this, Mr. Birikujja informed the team that ‘Computers include all devices that can process, store and communicate data’.
+He therefore shared that this act also covered the use of telephones.
 The act offers protection against the two forms of cyber-crime: cyber-dependent and cyber-enabled crimes.
-The act therefore includes crimes like: electronic fraud, piracy and theft of software, malicious and offensive communications related and cyber-enabled crimes like: child sexual offenses, cyber stalking and harassment and disclosing private images without consent.
+These include crimes like: electronic fraud, piracy and theft of software, malicious and offensive communications related and cyber-enabled crimes like: child sexual offenses, cyber stalking and harassment and disclosing private images without consent.

 At the end of his presentation, Mr. Birikujja opened the discussion out to the RAN team who posed several questions.

-One member asked whether NITA-U had a ‘manual for IT Certifications’.
+Brian Ndyaguma (RAN’s Business Development Specialist) asked whether NITA-U has a ‘manual for IT Certifications’.

-One member enquired about where security officials in the country get authority to track phones when stolen, especially when one reports a lost phone, if there’s an act that prohibits phone interception.
+Nathan Tumuhamye (RAN EA RILab Director) asked where security officials in the country get authority to track phone calls, especially when one reports a lost phone, if there is an act that prohibits phone interception.
 To this, Mr. Birikujja highlighted the difference between phone tracking and phone interception.

-One member asked whether NITA-U collaborates with the Bank in Uganda to screen online payments, as these usually only require the entering of your card details.
-‘If your card is stolen, then the thief can spend all your money on various online transactions because they don’t require your card pin.’
-To this Mr. Barikujja agreed that the Authority would ask BoU to look into the matter further.
+RAN’s Director of Monitoring, Evaluation and Learning, Dr. Harriet Namata asked whether NITA-U collaborates with the Bank of Uganda (BoU) to screen online payments, as these usually only require entering of your card details into the system.
+‘If your card is stolen, then the thief can have a field day and spend all your money on online transactions because they do not require a pin.’
+Mr. Barikujja agreed that the Authority would ask BoU to look into this matter further.